 - What will the digital workplace look like?

-As with most new concepts, nailing down a single definition for the “digital workplace” can be difficult, however, one of the first and simplest may also be the most accurate:
+As with most new concepts, nailing down a single definition can be difficult, however, one of the first and simplest may also be the most accurate:

 The digital workplace is the “virtual, digital equivalent of the physical workplace.” — Paul Miller

-Building off of that, this new digital version requires tools and technologies to enable both its formation and effectiveness.
-These digital applications are fast becoming a crucial part of today’s workplace and can be seen everywhere in 2021 from HR applications to messaging apps, email to enterprise social media tools, internal communications apps, and even the employee intranet – to name a few.
-These tools build the infrastructure upon which the digital workplace lives.
+Building off of that, this new digital workplace platform requires tools and technologies to enable both its formation and effectiveness.
+These digital applications are fast becoming a crucial part of today’s workplace and can be seen everywhere in 2022 from HR applications to messaging apps, email to enterprise social media tools, internal communications apps, and even the employee intranet – to name a few.
+These tools build the infrastructure upon which the digital workplace framework lives.